 Significant advancements have been made in liquid biology technologies.
 Questions remain, however, regarding utility of these assays as part of routine clinical care.
 Standard protocols for sample collection, processing, and analysis are needed in order for liquid biopsy to become an accepted clinical practice.
 Drs.
 Shriver and Kuhn are part of a collaboration known as Blood PAC that is focused on creating an open source of liquid biopsy data from breast and other cancer patients that will both standardize liquid biopsy methods and accelerate discovery of biomarkers to inform treatment decisions and drug discovery.

 The potential value of liquid biopsy in assessing and monitoring cancer patient status is widely appreciated within the breast cancer community.
 These include the ability to assess tumor biology and tumor evolution in real time that would not be practical or ethical if tissue biopsies were required.

-This collaborative effort led by Dr. Craig Shriver and BCRF colleague Peter Kuhn aims to develop a pilot program to demonstrate the feasibility and future use of a Blood Profiling Atlas in breast cancer.
+The project supported by BCRF, led by Dr. Craig Shriver and BCRF colleague Peter Kuhn, will develop a pilot program to demonstrate the feasibility and future use of a blood profiling atlas in breast cancer.

 A comprehensive ‘fluid biopsy’ for breast cancer would incorporate a number of circulating factors, including rare cancer cells, circulating genomic DNA fragments, circulating RNA fragments and exosomes (small vesicles containing tumor proteins and genetic material) for a more complete description of the disease.